CaneTM/exercise-app/README.md

 ## Directions for Setup

-1. Create or navigate to a directory where you would like to store the project
+- Create or navigate to a directory where you would like to store the project

-2. Open your terminal inside this directory
+- Open your terminal inside this directory

-3. Clone the project by doing `git clone https://github.com/CaneTM/exercise-app.git`
+- Clone the project by doing `git clone https://github.com/CaneTM/exercise-app.git`

-4. There should now be a new folder in your directory called `exercise-app`.
+- There should now be a new folder in your directory called `exercise-app`.
 Enter this folder by doing `cd exercise-app`

+- Install the necessary dependencies by doing `npm install`

-5. Copy the `.env.template` file and name the copy `.env`.
+- Copy the `.env.template` file and name the copy `.env`.
 You can do so by running this command: `cp .env.template .env`

-6. Open `exercise-app` in VS Code
+- Open `exercise-app` in VS Code

-7. In the VS Code terminal (which you can access via `` ctrl+` ``), run `npm start`.
+- In the VS Code terminal (which you can access via `` ctrl+` ``), run `npm start`.
 This will run the application.

-8. In the VS Code terminal output, there should be two addresses with which you can access the application: a `localhost` address and a network IP address (which should be in the format of `XXX.XXX.XX.XX` or something similar).
+- In the VS Code terminal output, there should be two addresses with which you can access the application: a `localhost` address and a network IP address (which should be in the format of `XXX.XXX.XX.XX` or something similar).
 Copy the network IP address.

-9. In your `.env` file, paste the network IP address into the commented out `REACT_APP_SERVER_DOMAIN` environment variable, surrounding it in single quotes.
+- In your `.env` file, paste the network IP address into the commented out `REACT_APP_SERVER_DOMAIN` environment variable, surrounding it in single quotes.
 This should look like `REACT_APP_SERVER_DOMAIN='XXX.XXX.XX.XX'`

 **Going forward:**